mikeerickson/nptemplating-docs/docs/templating-commands/template-runner.md

 The `location` attribute may be one of the following values:

-- `append`: template content will be appended to the target note
+- `prepend` - the default if not specified
+- `append`
-- `replace`: template content will replace the content in the target note
+- `replace` - will replace the contents under the heading

-If the `location` attribute is not present, the template content will be inserted at the beginning of the target note.

 ### writeUnderHeading

-If `writeUnderHeading` has a value, the content of the template will be inserted under the specified heading.
-The value of the `location` attribute will control how the content is inserted within the heading.

-If `writeUnderHeading` is set to either `<CHOOSE>` or `<SELECT>`, you will be prompted to select a heading at the time the content is inserted
+The `writeUnderHeading` attribute may be one of the following values:

+- a heading name - a heading will be created if it doesn't exist
+- `<choose>`

+### replaceNoteContents

+The value of `replaceNoteContents` can be 'true' or 'yes' -- omitted for false

+**Note:** if `replaceNoteContents` is true, then `location` and `writeUnderHeading` are ignored

 ## Examples